nventive/UnoApplicationTemplate/README.md

 1. In order to install the template, clone this repository on your machine, open a command prompt at its root, and run the following command

-   `dotnet new -i ./`
+	dotnet 7 and up: `dotnet new install ./` older dotnet version: `dotnet new -i ./`

-    This will list you the list of installed templates, look for this template and copy the command with the absolute path like this.
+    This will display a list of installed templates, look for this template and copy the command with the absolute path like this.
 (Note the quotes added, otherwise it doesn't work)

-    `dotnet new -u "C:\P\ApplicationTemplate"`
+    dotnet 7 and up: `dotnet new list` older dotnet version: `dotnet new --list`

 ### Running the template to generate a new project